Prisoner of war: Middle Ages and Renaissance

 In the 13th century the expanding Mongol Empire famously distinguished between cities or towns that surrendered (where the population was spared but required to support the conquering Mongol army) and those that resisted (in which case the city was ransacked and destroyed, and all the population killed).
-In Termez, on the Oxus: "all the people, both men and women, were driven out onto the plain, and divided in accordance with their usual custom, then they were all slain".
+In Termez, on the Oxus: "all the people, both men and women, were driven out onto the plain, and divided in accordance with their usual custom, then they were all slain."

 The Aztecs warred constantly with neighbouring tribes and groups, aiming to collect live prisoners for sacrifice.
 For the re-consecration of Great Pyramid of Tenochtitlan in 1487, "between 10,000 and 80,400 persons" were sacrificed.

 During the early Muslim conquests of 622–750, Muslims routinely captured large numbers of prisoners.
 Aside from those who converted, most were ransomed or enslaved.
 Christians captured during the Crusades were usually either killed or sold into slavery if they could not pay a ransom.
 During his lifetime (c.
 570 – 632), Muhammad made it the responsibility of the Islamic government to provide food and clothing, on a reasonable basis, to captives, regardless of their religion; however, if the prisoners were in the custody of a person, then the responsibility was on the individual.
-The freeing of prisoners was highly recommended as a charitable act.

 On certain occasions where Muhammad felt the enemy had broken a treaty with the Muslims he endorsed the mass execution of male prisoners who participated in battles, as in the case of the Banu Qurayza in 627.
 The Muslims divided up the females and children of those executed as ghanima (spoils of war).

+Naval forces from both Christian and Muslim countries often turned prisoners of war into galley slaves.
+Thus, at the Battle of Lepanto in 1571, 12,000 Christian galley slaves were freed from the Ottoman Turks.

 Modern times

-In Europe, the treatment of prisoners of war became increasingly centralized, in the time period between the 16th and late 18th century.
-Whereas prisoners of war had previously been regarded as the private property of the captor, captured enemy soldiers became increasingly regarded as the property of the state.
+In Europe the treatment of prisoners of war became increasingly centralised, in the time period between the 16th and late 18th century.
+Whereas prisoners of war had previously been regarded as the private property of the captor, captured enemy soldiers were increasingly regarded as state property.
 The European states strove to exert increasing control over all stages of captivity, from the question of who would be attributed the status of prisoner of war to their eventual release.
-The act of surrender was regulated so that it, ideally, should be legitimized by officers, who negotiated the surrender of their whole unit.
+The act of surrender was regulated so that it, ideally, should be legitimised by officers, who negotiated the surrender of their whole unit.
 Soldiers whose style of fighting did not conform to the battle line tactics of regular European armies, such as Cossacks and Croats, were often denied the status of prisoners of war.